 There’s only so much money you can save with the income you have.
 If you want to accelerate your debt payoff and increase your investment contributions, look for ways to make money and increase what you earn.
 For example:

 Aside from your primary income, you can also consider one of the best side hustles.
-Whether you drive for Uber, freelance online, or start a blog, there are many creative ways to turn your talent and entrepreneurial spirit into extra income.
+Whether you drive with Uber, freelance online, or start your own business, there are many creative ways to turn your talent and entrepreneurial spirit into extra income.

 If you’re used to financial struggle, you might not believe that becoming wealthy is possible for you.
-This limiting belief makes every other step much more difficult to achieve.
+Or you may even think there’s something wrong with being rich.
+These limiting beliefs make every other step much more difficult to achieve.

 That’s why cultivating a wealth-building mindset is essential to learning how to become rich.
 It may take consistent, intentional effort to be successful and grow your wealth.

-This isn’t to say that there aren’t inequities in society or that everyone begins at the same starting line.
+Of course, wage inequality and wealth inequality exist.
 Some people face far bigger systemic obstacles than others, and some groups have historically been denied opportunities to build wealth and pass it down to their descendants.
+This is really upsetting and something we need to continually improve as a society.

 But if you believe that becoming rich is impossible for you, you may not take the steps needed to achieve this goal.
 Cultivating an abundance mindset and letting go of limiting beliefs aids you in your efforts to build wealth.